seek-oss/toolbox/README.md

 # Toolbox

-Toolbox provides a set of standardised build tooling and workflows for infrastructure-related projects.
+Toolbox provides a standard set of build tooling and workflows for infrastructure-related projects.